RHIT - Department of Mathematics

 assignments are often returned by campus mail you need to check campus mail daily

 as well.
-If your professor has a web page, you should book mark it and check
+If your professor has a web page (usually in Moodle), you should book mark it and check

 task.
 You must be prepared to enter into the discussion when called upon by the

 professor.
 If reading or other preparation has been assigned, make sure it is

 done so that you can participate in the discussion.
 You should also be prepared

 to ask questions about the material being presented.
 Do not waste class time